1. Multi-tenant model

 The accounts row is deleted.
 Every other table cascades:

-account_id text NOT NULL REFERENCES accounts(id) ON DELETE CASCADE
+account_id text NOT NULL REFERENCES cp_accounts(id) ON DELETE CASCADE

 Data export